jangrudo/AdventOfCode/README.md

 Solutions with **“o”** suffix are optimized for speed, but take longer to code.

-Solutions with **“u”** suffix are close to the originals, and might be ugly.
+Solutions with **“u”** suffix are close to the original ones (cleaned up and fixed for bugs), and might be ugly.